Autódromo Miguel E. Abed: History

 It was opened in 1985 and considered to be one of Mexico's premier racing facilities.
 It features a road course and a 1.280 mi oval.
 The track held three World Touring Car Championship events in 2005, 2006 and 2008.

 The FIA WTCC Race of Mexico was a round of the World Touring Car Championship, held at the Autódromo Miguel E. Abed near the city of Puebla in Mexico.

 The race was first run in the 2005 season, the first season of the revived series.
 This year, the race was almost cancelled because circuit was not ready to hold a competition.
 It was run every year between 2005 and 2009 except in the 2007 season, when the planned event was cancelled due to problems with the Puebla circuit, although these problems were addressed for 2008.
 The events were run in June 2005, July 2006, April 2008 and March 2009 respectively.
 The 2010 running was cancelled due to security and budget fears in the region.

 The annual 24 Hours of Mexico race is held at the track since 2006.

 The circuit facilities are the most important of the country.
 It opens to every kind of events including: Test Driving, Driving Experiences, Track Days, 0 to 60 series, Helicopter Experience, Corporate Events, Driving School and Go-Kart circuit.

 Layouts

 The track has 18 possible layouts, and several has been used for different events.
 WTCC used one configuration in 2005, and other in 2006, 2008, and 2009.
-Then NASCAR Corona Series, currently NASCAR PEAK Mexico Series has used the oval in 12 races and other configuration one time.
+Then NASCAR Mexico Series has used the oval in 12 races and other configuration one time.
 LATAM Challenge Series has used several layouts for this circuit.

 Layout configurations

 The oval track

 This is a counter-clockwise paperclip oval with two long straights of 650 m, and curves with a radius of 118 m.
-The main event in this track is the Puebla 240, a race of the NASCAR PEAK Mexico Series.
+The main event in this track is the Puebla 240, a race of the NASCAR Mexico Series.
 For the 2018 season, Puebla is on the discussion for a possible IndyCar Series race.